FAQ

 What is the time commitment, and can you get credit for playing?

-The WMSO rehearses every Tuesday and Thursday from 4:00 to 6:00pm throughout each semester and performs five concerts per year.
-Once you are accepted, you will be able to register for it as a one-credit class in the Music Department that also fulfills COL requirements (6ESO, ACTV, HIPP, IN).
+The WMSO rehearses every Tuesday and Thursday from 4:00 to 6:00pm throughout the semester and performs five concerts per year.
+If accepted into the ensemble, you will be able to register for a one-credit class (MUSC E06) in the Music Department that also fulfills COLL requirements (6ESO, ACTV, HIPP, IN).

-The Orchestra maintains a collegiate but professional atmosphere during rehearsals, starting and ending them on time.
-Dr. Grandis emails a detailed rehearsal schedule for each upcoming week so that time, location, and piece sections are known and prepared before rehearsal.
-Additionally, WMSO goes on tour once every calendar year in the spring.
+The Symphony maintains a collegiate but professional atmosphere during rehearsals, starting and ending them on time.
+Our conductor, Dr. Grandis, emails a detailed rehearsal schedule for the upcoming week specifying the order and length of rehearsed pieces.
+You may also opt to join WMSO on its annual spring tour.

 Where does WMSO rehearse and perform?

-The Family Weekend Concert is a prism-style concert shared with the choirs and wind ensemble.
+I. Family Weekend Concert: A prism-style concert shared with choirs and other music ensembles around mid-October.

 Does WMSO travel?